 Pursuing Full Compensation in a Truck Accident Case

 When you have suffered an injury, a truck accident lawyer in Queens can help you make sure you’re pursuing the truck accident compensation that you deserve.
 Compensation may cover:

 - Your medical bills following an accident – This may include the cost of medical care that you need in the future.

 - The income and wages that you lose because of your truck accident injury – If your future earning capacity is also harmed, you may be entitled to compensation for this.

-- The cost to repair or replace your property – In a New York commercial truck accident your vehicle and your personal possessions may have been damaged or destroyed.
+- The cost to repair or replace your property – In a commercial truck accident your vehicle and your personal possessions may have been damaged or destroyed.
 Compensation may cover these losses.

 - Pain and suffering, as well as emotional distress – A truck accident can leave you with lasting pain and serious conditions such as depression.
 As part of a truck accident case, you can pursue these damages.